Home » Residency Programs » Post-Graduate Year One (PGY1) Pharmacy Residency

 Teaching/Precepting

 Residents will have the opportunity to develop their teaching and precepting by precepting pharmacy students and participating in a teaching certificate program.
-Additional opportunities for didactic teaching can be facilitated.
+Additional opportunities for didactic teaching are facilitated through Campbell University College of Pharmacy & Health Sciences and the Duke University School of Medicine Master of Biomedical Sciences program.

 Administration

-Residents are required to complete a 6‐month administration experience, providing the opportunity to be an active member of multiple pharmacy committees.
+Residents are required to complete a longitudinal administration experience, providing the opportunity to be an active member of multiple pharmacy committees.

 Benefits